How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Rest days should be rest days

-Easy walking, light cycling, swimming, yoga, or gentle strength training can fit.
-Hard cycling, HIIT classes, and heavy leg days do not serve the plan if they reduce the quality of the next run.
+Easy walking, light cycling, swimming, yoga, mobility work, or gentle strength training can fit.
+Hard cycling, HIIT classes, heavy leg days, and "just a quick 90-minute ride" do not serve the plan if they reduce the quality of the next run.

 The easy run must stay easy